MValdezQ/us-campaign-contributions-panel/README.md

 This project would not have been possible without OpenSecrets and the Center for Responsive Politics.
 Their public campaign-finance data infrastructure, coding work, and documentation are foundational to the entire pipeline.

 - OpenSecrets: [opensecrets.org](https://www.opensecrets.org/)
-- OpenSecrets OpenData User's Guide: [local copy](documentation/UserGuide_OpenSecrets.pdf) and [official PDF](https://www.opensecrets.org/open-data/UserGuide.pdf)
+- OpenSecrets OpenData User's Guide: [local copy](documentation/UserGuide_OpenSecrets.pdf)
 - If you use this repository and find it valuable, please consider supporting OpenSecrets directly: [Donate to OpenSecrets](https://www.opensecrets.org/donate)